SilencedPlayz/resourcepacks/marketui_v2/README.md

 **Features**:
 - Shows Item name on hover or pressed state
 - Selected category have custom background and default opacity to highlight
-- This can be made using script api with the help of marketform js library
+- This can be made using script api with the help of Market api

 ## Screenshots
 ![img](Screenshot_20251222-232956.jpg)